ARISTOLOCHIA CRETICA

 Key features:-

-1) Perianth with large conspicuous limb at least 1/5 as long as tube.
+1) Perianth, with a large conspicuous limb at least 1/5 as long as tube.

 Habitat:- Gorges and rocky slopes with dry open shrubby vegetation, often in